mnabarro/code-sherpas-FTL-API/README.md

 	 B spaceship health decreases by 1 with each shoot received.

- - Feature #4: <health> paramenter cannot be negative.
+ - Feature #4: "health" paramenter cannot be negative.
+ - Feature #5: Spaceships with "health" = 0 can't shoot.

 ## Running the app
 Open a terminal window.
 Chdir to the project's folder